 Alberta’s Food Regulation sets the rules for the safe handling of food that is available to the public.
-As of June 1, 2020, the Food Regulation allows Albertans to make low-risk foods in their home kitchen for sale to the public, subject to certain restrictions and safe food handling.
+The Food Regulation allows Albertans to make low-risk foods in their home kitchen for sale to the public, subject to certain restrictions and safe food handling.

 Low-risk home-prepared foods can be sold from home (including online or mail-order sales) and special events, as well as from farmers’ markets, where they were sold previously.
 Special events are temporary events, such as craft fairs and festivals, and have their own set of rules in the regulation.